JustinDiament/PhotoMod/README.md

   from a valid text file
 - RemoveLayerCommand: A function object that removes the selected layer from the image
 - VisibilityCommand: A function object that sets the visibility of the currently selected layer
+- DownscaleCommand: A function object that downscales an image by the given x and y scaling factors
+- MosaicCommand: A function object that mosaics an image by the given number of seeds

 #### ImageController: An interface that handles user input and output for processing images

 - ImageControllerImpl: A class that allows users to input text commands to process images using the supported operations and renders messages

+#### ImageInteractiveController: An interface that handles communication between user input via a GUI and outputs of data from the model

+- ImageInteractiveControllerImpl: A class that executes commands based on listeners from a GUI view and retrieves necessary data from the model to render to the view

 #### ImageFile: An interface that represents an image file and handles file importing and exporting